gbudiman/skdb/README.md

 - No hero stats (HP, ATK/MAG, DEF, SPD)
 - Some skill attributes have not been labeled properly (need to use localization instead of hardcoding)
 - Need better symbols for attributes.
 Any designers out there?
+- No small-screen (mobile-phone) support yet.
+Low priority as of now
 - No support for IE (probably never will, use it at your own risk)

 ## Technical Specification